 Read more: http://masteringthegut.com/home-page/a-functional-perspective-on-bone-broth/

 Collagen tightens and closes wide junctions that promote leaky gut.
 If our junctions are tight in our gut we can prevent our immune system from becoming hypersensitive to any foreign particles.
-Therefore, our body can remain stress free and save its energy for pathogens that we really need to fight against!
+Therefore, our body can remain stress-free and save its energy for pathogens that we really need to fight against!
 Cartilage found in bone broth activates the white blood cells in the body, particularly the macrophages whose job it is to destroy bacteria, viruses, toxins, and fungi.1

 Amino acids are abundant in bone broth.
 There are over 19 amino acids in broth (building blocks of proteins) that our body needs to perform basic, everyday functions.
-The most prevalent healing amino acids found in this super food are proline, glutamine, glycine, and arginine.
+The most prevalent healing amino acids found in this superfood are proline, glutamine, glycine, and arginine.

 Proline is an amino acid that plays a key role in building and maintaining the resilience of hair, skin and nails.
 It also improves the integrity of our gut lining, making it strong and healthy, thus up-regulating our digestive capacity.

 Glutamine is absolutely essential for gut health.
-It promotes the finger-like villi in our intestines to repair and grow, giving us more useable surface area to absorb ever-important nutrition.
-For those who suffer with ulcers, irritable bowel syndrome and colitis, the glutamine in bone broth is an essential component for healing.
+It promotes the finger-like villi in our intestines to repair and grow, giving us a more useable surface area to absorb ever-important nutrition.
+For those who suffer from ulcers, irritable bowel syndrome and colitis, the glutamine in bone broth is an essential component for healing.
 It significantly impacts our immune system by increasing white blood cell production, stimulating the neutrophils in our body to fight bacteria, and increases macrophages to ingest waste products, which accelerates healing.

 Glycine is another amino acid found in bone broth that aids in the cleansing and detoxification of pesticides and heavy metals like mercury, lead and cadmium.
 This in itself will allow the body to heal and perform tasks easily without being scummed up with waste and metals that block function.
 Glycine also helps to convert glucose into useable energy and decreases inflammation.
 When a scientist looked at glycine supplementation it was shown to decrease homocysteine levels which can decrease our risk of cardiovascular disease, premature aging, and cancer.1 Glycine also stimulates the production of stomach acid which allows us to digest and absorb foods, decreasing the symptoms of gastric reflux.